m-lutter/portfolio/SITE_EDITING.md

 - AE370 Project 2: reentry thermal study, 15 pages; five authors with individual roles on page 14.
 Maxwell contributed verification/implementation writing, consistency checks, interpretation, plotting, and report editing.
 The solver is credited to Danfeng Ye.
 Numerical convergence and the analytical benchmark are featured; unreconciled temperature/run-setting differences preclude physical performance claims.

 Source figures are reproduced from the reports without redrawing their data.
 The owner explicitly authorized publication of all six prepared reports.
 Author addresses were removed from the three AE311 PDFs and a teammate email from the spacecraft PDF using actual text redaction.
 Later pages were checked for unchanged text; the other two PDFs are byte-identical copies.
 Local research files and original contact-bearing documents are excluded from publication and are not needed to build the site.

+## Field software sources

+FieldPlan uses the supplied `fieldplan_v21.py` with Thermo readiness filtering, plus the repository fix for an explicitly empty photo-color selection.
+Its live link is https://fieldplan.streamlit.app/; the private source repository is not presented as a public resource.
+FieldMark2 uses the supplied `FieldMark2_compression_slider.py`, maintained as `FieldMark2.py` in https://github.com/m-lutter/FieldMark2.
+Both carry Talman copyright attribution.
+Synthetic checks support functionality descriptions; no measured field savings or deployment-scale performance results are claimed.
+The user requested simple inclusion without a separate demo.
+Plain text card artwork uses `artLabel`.